directus/directus/docs/configuration/flows/triggers.md

 ![Webhook](https://cdn.directus.io/docs/v9/configuration/flows/triggers/triggers-20220603A/webhook-20220602A.webp)

-A Webhook is triggered by an incoming HTTP request to: `/flows/trigger/:this-webhook-trigger-id`.
+Triggers on an incoming HTTP request to: `/flows/trigger/:this-webhook-trigger-id`.

 - **Method** — Choose to make a GET, POST, PATCH, DELETE or other request from the dropdown.
 - **Asynchronous** — Toggle whether or not the Trigger responds asynchronously.